PhilipBridges/MERN-starter/README.md

 # MERN-starter
 Full stack MERN plate with basic user interaction.

-Go to the config folder and change your ENV variable values to use.
+Go to the config folder and change your ENV variable values to whatever you need.

 Preview @ https://pbmern.herokuapp.com/